Eduardo Vañó Pastor

-Eduardo Vañó Pastor (1911–1993) was a Spanish cartoonist attached to the Valencian School of comics.
+Eduardo Vañó Pastor (24 February 1911–1993) was a Spanish comic artist attached to the Valencian School of comics.
 He was born in Bocairent on 24 February 1911 and died in Valencia in 1993.
-He is known for his work on the Roberto Alcazar y Pedrín series (1940–1976), one of the most popular after the war.
+He is known for his work on the Roberto Alcázar y Pedrín series (1940–1976), one of the most popular after the war.

 Education and career

 Vañó studied at the Royal Academy of Fine Arts of San Carlos of Valencia, where he earned the title of professor of drawing.

 At the beginning of the 1930s, he began working as an illustrator of serialized novels for the Valenciana Editorial and also in the KKO magazine.